Other Common Names: Uruguayan pampas grass

 Why Is It a Noxious Weed?

 Pampas grass is a nonnative species used in ornamental plantings in Washington and is a known invasive species in California and is escaped in Oregon.
-Last year, escaped populations of pampas grass were discovered in Washington State, with one infestation having almost 500 plants.
+In 2014, escaped populations of pampas grass were discovered in Washington State, with one infestation having almost 500 plants.
 Due to its apparent recent spread, its ability to crowd out desirable plant species and the range of conditions it can establish and survive, pampas grass is listed as a Class C noxious weed.

 How would I identify it?